GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 *********************************************
 The smt provides capabilities (parsers) for the parsing of an inputted dataset into metadata for the performing of a residual analysis, so as to evaluate GMPE performance against the inputted dataset.

 The inputted dataset usually comprises of a ground-motion record flatfile.
 Many seismological institutions provide flatfiles of processed ground-motion records.
-These flatfiles often slightly differ in format, but generally follow a template of a .csv file in which each row represents a single ground-motion record, that is, a recording of the observed ground-motion at a single station.
+These flatfiles often slightly differ in format, but generally follow a template of a CSV file in which each row represents a single ground-motion record, that is, a recording of the observed ground-motion at a single station.
 Each record contains information for (1) the associated earthquake (e.g. moment magnitude, hypocentral location, focal depth), (2) the associated site parameters (e.g. shear-wave velocity in the upper 30m of a site (Vs30)) and (3) ground-motion intensity values for various intensity measures (e.g. peak-ground acceleration (PGA), peak-ground velocity (PGV), spectral acceleration (SA) for various spectral ordinates).

 Within a residual analysis, the information provided in each ground-motion record is used to evaluate how closely a selection of GMPEs predict the observed ground-motion.
 The ground-motion records within a flatfile considered in a residual analysis will usually consist of earthquakes from the same region and of the same tectonic region type.